mimblewimble/site/index.md

               <span>
                 MimbleWimble leverages cryptography to allow most of the past transaction data to be removed.
-This guarantees Grin won't crumble under its own weight in the long term.
+This guarantees Grin won't collapse under its own weight in the long term.
               </span>
             </div>
             <!-- //DOT -->